astropy/photutils/docs/user_guide/detection.rst

 :class:`~photutils.detection.IRAFStarFinder` is a class that implements IRAF's `starfind`_ algorithm.
-It is fundamentally similar to :class:`~photutils.detection.DAOStarFinder`, but :class:`~photutils.detection.DAOStarFinder` can use an elliptical Gaussian kernel.
-One other difference in :class:`~photutils.detection.IRAFStarFinder` is that it calculates the objects' centroid, roundness, and sharpness using image moments.
+It is fundamentally similar to :class:`~photutils.detection.DAOStarFinder`, but :class:`~photutils.detection.IRAFStarFinder` always uses a circular Gaussian kernel whereas :class:`~photutils.detection.DAOStarFinder` can use an elliptical Gaussian kernel.
+Another difference is that :class:`~photutils.detection.IRAFStarFinder` calculates the objects' centroid, roundness, and sharpness using image moments.

 :class:`~photutils.detection.StarFinder` is a class similar to :class:`~photutils.detection.IRAFStarFinder`, but which allows input